-- Value each pupil as an individual and develop their sense of personal identity and worth: Character Education. - Encourage our pupils to become effective communicators. - Promote an ethos of respect for all: we are a diverse community. - Provide excellent standards in teaching and learning based on sound assessments and high expectation. - Encourage pupils to take controlled and monitored risks so that they experience success and satisfaction. - Develop personal and social skills through opportunities to be independent and creative. - Coordinate a personalised package of education, therapy and care for each individual. - Ensure our curriculum is tailored and challenging - Ensure our assessments are robust and accurate.
+- Value each pupil as an individual and develop their sense of personal identity and worth. - Encourage our pupils to become effective communicators. - Promote an ethos of respect for all by respecting each other at all times. - Provide excellent standards in teaching and learning based on sound assessments and high expectation. - Encourage pupils to take controlled and monitored risks so that they experience success and satisfaction. - Develop personal and social skills through opportunities to be independent and creative. - Coordinate a personalised package of education, therapy and care for each individual. - Celebrate every success informally and through established systems. - Help our pupils feel safe and secure.